 - has a clear, progressive online safety education programme as part of the Computing and PSHE curriculum areas.
-This covers a range of skills and behaviours appropriate to their age and experience; - plans online use carefully to ensure that it is age-appropriate and supports the learning objectives for specific curriculum areas; - will remind students about their responsibilities through the pupil Acceptable Use Agreement(s); - ensures staff are aware of their responsibility to model safe and responsible behaviour in their own use of technology, e.g. use of passwords, logging-off, use of content, research skills, copyright;

-• ensures that staff and pupils understand issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights;

-ensure pupils only use school-approved systems and publish within appropriately secure / age-appropriate environments.
+This covers a range of skills and behaviours appropriate to their age and experience, including lessons on critical thinking around online content (i.e. is this website/URL/email fake?
+How can I tell?
+Is this a hoax/scam?), how to recognise techniques used for persuasion (e.g. misinformation, techniques used to make someone buy something, ways gaming/social media websites encourage users to stay on their platform for longer), potential online risks and how/where to seek help (using reporting tools on sites/apps, speaking to trusted adults etc). - plans online use carefully to ensure that it is age-appropriate and supports the learning objectives for specific curriculum areas.
+Age-appropriate discussions will take place as and when they arise, following 'Education for a Connected World' (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/759003/Education\for\a\connected\world\PDF.PDF) for guidance; - will remind students about their responsibilities through the pupil Acceptable Use Agreement(s); - ensures staff are aware of their responsibility to model safe and responsible behaviour in their own use of technology, e.g. use of passwords, logging-off, use of content, research skills, copyright; - ensures that staff and pupils understand issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights; - ensure pupils only use school-approved systems and publish within appropriately secure / age-appropriate environments.